 Our teenager has done something wrong—they told us off, or disrespected us in some other way.
 Or maybe they disobeyed a family rule because it wasn’t convenient for them.
-Now they want to do something—go to the city fair, a movie with a friend, and they want to borrow the car when they go.
+Now they want to do something—go to the fair, a movie with a friend—and they want to borrow the car when they go.
 What should we do?
 Let me tell you what I did.
 I said, “If you think for one minute that I’m going to let you do anything after the way you treated me, you’re in for a huge surprise.”
-Then we’re faced with the challenge of their anger, frustration, and sadness when they can’t do what they were planning.
+Then, of course, we’re faced with the challenge of their anger, frustration, and sadness when they couldn’t do what they were planning.
 Don’t get angry.
 Don’t get loud.
-But stand firm and let reality set in.
+But stand firm and let reality discipline set in.
 It’ll speak louder than you ever could.